OpenIPC/firmware/docs/index.md

 ![sEQUIP] We have SDK for the platform, but we don't have specific hardware to continue development, you can donate it to our `RnD` guys (it's important for ancient boards which are in End-Of-Life state and there is no way to buy it with on the market)

-System components:

-We provide our own advanced U-boot release for the platform (that could replace the original board U-boot, depending on user's willingness).
-In the case when manufacturer has a password protected U-boot, consider to replacing it.

 -----

 ### Support